chrisamaphone/interactive-lp/tutorial.md

 ```

 Each of these options corresponds to a different way that the program can
-evolve.
-But we only have one rule in our program, so how can it have
+evolve, which we call a *transition*.
+But we only have one rule in our
-multiple choices for what to do?
+program, so how can it have multiple choices for what to do?

 The answer is that we started with a context containing *three instances*
 of the predicate `a`, and each of those instances is considered distinct.
 So there really are three possibilities for how the rule may fire,
 corresponding to *which* of the three `a`s is to be replaced.
+When the stage isn't marked as interactive, the engine will choose randomly
+between all available transitions.

 Type a number corresponding to one of these choices, for instance 0.
 Now
 you should see